hunter-teacher-cert/778-2023fa-andymina/ethicacy/week_02.md

 # Is safeguarding privacy the responsibility of the consumer or company?

-I hold thath the company has an ethical responsibility to safeguard consumer privacy.
+I hold that the company has an ethical responsibility to safeguard consumer privacy.

 ## supporting arguments